Garden Advice

 Once you choose your weed killer, make sure to read the instructions carefully.
 Each herbicide has its own way of application, therefore, follow the instructions on the solution.
 Protect the plants that you don’t want to harm by separating the weeds from the vegetables with a cardboard barrier, or any other solid protection.

-Weed prevention techniques for vegetable gardens
+Weed prevention techniques for healthy vegetable garden

 Weeds can be burdening, therefore, you need to think of ways to prevent them from reappearing.
 Below, you can find the proven methods for controlling weeds in your garden: